philippgille/hello-netcoreapp/README.md

 After building the SCD, you can copy the archive (`hello-netcoreapp_ubuntu.16.04-x64.zip`) to wherever you want to run the app (only the operating system has to match), extract the archive and run, depending on the OS:

-- On Windows: `output\hello-netcoreapp_win10-x64\hello-netcoreapp.exe`
+- On Windows 10 x64: `output\hello-netcoreapp_win10-x64\hello-netcoreapp.exe`
-- On Ubuntu: `output/hello-netcoreapp_ubuntu.16.04-x64/hello-netcoreapp`
+- On Ubuntu 16.04 x64: `output/hello-netcoreapp_ubuntu.16.04-x64/hello-netcoreapp`
 - etc.

 #### Simplify execution